webmasterar/lineartimehammingsearch/README.md

 time.
 The space complexity is *O(|A|)*.

-With some clever programming, using specific operations available on some CPU architectures, the search stage can be optimised to perform the operations of each alphabet letter simultaneously and sum up the mismatches in fewer operations, thus making it even faster than the generalized implementation presented here.
+With some clever programming, using specific operations available on some CPU architectures, the search stage can be optimized to perform the operations of each alphabet letter simultaneously and sum up the mismatches in fewer operations, thus making it even faster than the generalized implementation presented here.